-- HO: Let's start here: in the US, 25,000 upstream, midstream and downstream natural gas field compressors account for 2%-3% of US natural gas consumption26.
+- HO: In the US, 25,000 upstream, midstream and downstream natural gas field compressors account for 2%-3% of US natural gas consumption.
 Midstream energy companies are now considering hydrogen to power them instead.
-GE has designed hydrogen fueled compression turbines with more than 100 in operation - MC: Yes, but if they use today's "grey" hydrogen produced via steam methane reformation of fossil fuels (SMR) to power these compressors, they would increase CO2 emissions compared to using natural gas directly due to the ~30% losses involved in the conversion of natural gas to hydrogen27
+GE has designed hydrogen fueled compression turbines with more than 100 in operation - MC: Yes, but if they use today's "grey" hydrogen produced via steam methane reformation of fossil fuels (SMR) to power these compressors, they would increase CO2 emissions compared to using natural gas directly due to the ~30% losses involved in the conversion of natural gas to hydrogen